 There are multiple reasons to eat a complete food instead of a normal meal, including: dietetic reasons, environmental reasons, convenience, budget reasons, nutritional reasons or health reasons.

-Contrary to popular belief, meal replacements are suitable for everybody and are able to satisfy the nutritional needs of the majority of the population.
-Anybody can consume a meal replacement no matter the age (care with children), weight, height or gender.
+Contrary to popular belief, meal replacements are suitable for everybody.
+(Almost) Anybody can consume a meal replacement no matter the age (care with children), weight, height or gender.

 Try it, it will surprise you and you might like it.